-If you still have some debt to pay, have you ever considered refinancing it?
-Refinancing your debt could substantially lower the payment you are making, helping you save more money every month.
+If you still have debt to pay, such as credit card debt, have you ever considered refinancing it?
+Refinancing your debt could substantially lower the debt payments you’re making, helping you save more money every month.

-Upstart is a good online lending platform that can help you find a loan without relying just on your credit score.
+Upstart is an excellent online lending platform that can help you find a loan without relying just on your credit score.

-Saving money can be tough, but, wouldn’t it better to save money without even noticing it?
+Saving money can be tough, but wouldn’t it be better to save money without even noticing it?

 Digit can make it possible.
-Digit automates saving for you.
-Just link it to your checking account and this innovative app’s algorithm will determine a small and safe amount of money and put it into a separate FDIC-insured savings account.
+Digit is automatic payments for your savings for you.
+Just link it to your checking account, and this innovative app’s algorithm will determine a small and safe amount of money and put it into a separate FDIC-insured savings account.